utwente/living-textbook/docs/docker.md

 The LTB enforces the use of HTTPS.
 Therefor, you will need to have a valid key and certificate for your domain which you can place in `docker/nginx/server.key` and `docker/nginx/server.cert`.

-As alternative, you can generate a self-signed certificate:
+As alternative, you can generate a self-signed certificate by running the following command in the project root folder.
+You can just hit enter for all the fields it asks you to fill.

 ```
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout docker/nginx/server.key -out docker/nginx/server.cert
 ```

 Next, prepare the `.env` files in the docker folder.
-Simply copy the examples which already contain some sensible defaults to files without the `.dist` suffix and make sure the variables are filled.
+Simply copy the example `.dist` files which already contain some sensible defaults to files.
+Remove the `.dist` suffix from the copies and make sure their variables are filled.
 Make sure to configure the following environment variables depending on your environment.

 #### DB env